 It is recommended to do one good watering a week so that the worms aren’t as abundant at the top of the soil constantly.
 If your yard is naturally wet then you may want to consider reworking the drainage system you have in place to help dry it up to deter the moles from moving in.

 They also say castor oil is the safest non-lethal way to rid those pesky burrowers.
 Castor oil is all-natural and it leaves a foul smell in the tunnels.
 It also coats the worms leaving them with an unpalatable taste.
 This will cause them to leave.

 Spread the castor oil around via sprayer, one quart will do about 5,000 square feet, Castor oil also comes in granules, spread the granules around your yard with a seed spreader for better coverage.

-The granules will cover about 1,000 square feet for pound of granules.
+The granules will cover about 1,000 square feet for a pound of granules.
 Follow the directions and water as recommended and your mole problem should cease.
 Now the smell of the castor oil will fade so you may need to reapply periodically.

 Available mole repellents such as Tomcat Mole and Gopher Repellent Granules and Ready-to-spray.
-Both of these repellents allows for the castor oil to mix better with water so that it can penetrate deeper into the soil to help repel the menacing mole.
+Both of these repellents allow for the castor oil to mix better with water so it can penetrate deeper into the soil to help repel the menacing mole.

 Mole baits are made of bromethalin, which is a neurotoxin.
 The baits are generally made in the appearance of earthworms or grubs, tricking the mole into eating them.
 The mole will die within two days.